sqbi-q/onionshare/cli/README.md

 ## Installing OnionShare CLI

+Install dependencies.

-First, make sure you have `tor` installed.
-In Linux, install it through your package manager.
-In macOS, install it with [Homebrew](https://brew.sh): `brew install tor`.
+In Linux, install these from your package manager: `sudo apt install tor ffmpeg nginx libnginx-mod-rtmp`

+In macOS, install it with [Homebrew](https://brew.sh): `brew install tor`

+TODO: Figure out how to install the other macOS dependencies

 Then install OnionShare CLI: